leannedo/the-right-brain-dev/src/posts/hi-there-post/hi-there.md

 ---
-title: 'Learn to code by storytelling'
+title: 'Hi there.
+First words!'
-date: '2020-05-30'
+date: '2020-04-02'
-description: 'A storyteller, tells her way into coding'
+description: 'The beginning to the journey into software development, from someone which a knack for languages.'
 ---

 Thank you for clicking to this post and, at the same time, get to know my corner.
 This is the place where I record my journey to programming as a right-brained person, a journey to explore the second half of myself.